colinleroy/cc65-wiki/Before-the-next-release.md

 * move all Wiki pages that fit into Contributing.md or the Documentation
 * make the github action(s) build the documentation and upload it to the webpage
 * make a github action that produces a release
+* come up with a good way to handle external contributions to the wiki